JohanHanssonGithub/CarND_Trafic_Sign_Classifier/README.md

 ### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You are reading it right know, and here is the link: https://github.com/JohanHanssonGithub/CarND_Trafic_Sign_Classifier/tree/master/CarND-Traffic-Sign-Classifier-Project

+## Data Set Summary & Exploration
+### 1. Provide a basic summary of the data set.
+In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

+* Number of training examples = 34799
+* Number of testing examples = 12630
+* Image data shape = (34799, 32, 32, 3)
+* Number of classes = 43